torin-k/torin-k.github.io/projects.md

 # Projects

 My most recent project is an investigation into Boolean circuits.
-Not only is this mod
+Not only is this model of computation exceedingly easy to reason about and
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI4ODE1MzgzNl19
+eyJoaXN0b3J5IjpbLTE3ODk2NTE5NjNdfQ==
 -->